fullcontact/full.async/README.md

 ## Exception Handling

-Exception handling is an area for which core.async doesn't have an extensive support out of the box.
-If something within a `go` block throws an exception, it will be logged but the block will simply return `nil` hiding any information about the actual exception.
-You could wrap body of each `go` block within an exception handler but that's  not very convenient.
+Exception handling is an area for which core.async doesn't have extensive support out of the box.
+If something within a `go` block throws an exception, it will be logged but the block will simply return `nil`, hiding any information about the actual exception.
+You could wrap the body of each `go` block within an exception handler but that's  not very convenient.
 Full.async provide a set of helper functions and macros for dealing with exceptions in a simple manner:

-* `go-try`: equivalent of `go` but catches any exceptions thrown and returns via resulting channel
+* `go-try`: equivalent of `go` but catches any exceptions thrown and returns via the resulting channel
-* `<?`, `alts?`, `<??`: equivalents of `<!`, `alts?` and `<??` but if the value
+* `<?`, `alts?`, `<??`: equivalents of `<!`, `alts!` and `<!!` but if the value
 is an exception, it will get thrown

 ## Retry Logic

-Sometimes it may be necessary to retry certains things when they fail, especially in distributed systems. `go-retry` macro lets you achieve that, for
+Sometimes it may be necessary to retry certains things when they fail, especially in distributed systems.
+The `go-retry` macro lets you achieve that, for example:
-example:

 ```clojure
 (go-retry {:error-fn (fn [ex] (= 409 (.getStatus ex)))